apache/openwhisk-release/releases/0.9.0-incubating/INSTALL.md

 wsk property set --apihost 172.17.0.1 --auth $(cat ${OPENWHISK_HOME}/ansible/files/auth.guest)
 ```

-The environment variable $OPENWHISK_HOME points to the directory incubator-openwhisk-<version>.
-After that, run the following command
+The environment variable $OPENWHISK_HOME points to the directory incubator-openwhisk-<version>, which is required.
+After that,
-to each an input message:
+run the following command to each an input message:

 ```
 bin/wsk -i action invoke /whisk.system/utils/echo -p message hello --result